dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 The `CreateAsync` method is used to create the `PaginatedList<T>`.
 A constructor can't create the `PaginatedList<T>` object, constructors can't run asynchronous code.

-## Add paging functionality to the Index method
+## Add paging functionality to the PageModel class

 In *Students/Index.cshtml.cs*, update the type of the `Students` property from `IList<Student>` to `PaginatedList<Student>`:

 [!code-csharp[Main](intro/samples/cu30/Pages/Students/Index.cshtml.cs?name=snippet_SortFilterPageType)]

-In *Students/Index.cshtml.cs*, replace the `OnGetAsync` method with the following code:
+Replace the `OnGetAsync` method with the following code.
+The changes are highlighted:

 [!code-csharp[Main](intro/samples/cu30/Pages/Students/Index.cshtml.cs?name=snippet_SortFilterPage&highlight=1-4,7-14,41-999)]